reactivetype/my-personal-page/DEPLOYMENT.md

 - Check build logs in Vercel dashboard
 - Ensure all dependencies are in package.json
 - Test build locally: `npm run build`

+### Function Pattern Error (FIXED)
+If you see: `Error: The pattern "app/routes/**" defined in functions doesn't match any Serverless Functions`
+- This has been fixed in the updated `vercel.json`
+- The configuration now properly points to `build/server/index.js`
+- Re-deploy after pushing the updated configuration

 ### Analytics Not Working
 - Check browser console for errors